-The Sustainable and Thriving Environments for West Africa Regional Development (STEWARD) program is a forest conservation and sustainable livelihoods program led by a United States Agency for International Development (USAID) and United States Forest Service / International Programs (USFS/IP) partnership that focuses on conserving trans-boundary “priority zones” in the Upper Guinean Forest Ecosystem of Guinea, Ivory Coast, Sierra Leone, and Liberia.
+The Sustainable and Thriving Environments for West African Regional Development (STEWARD) program is a forest conservation and sustainable livelihoods program led by a United States Agency for International Development (USAID) and United States Forest Service / International Programs (USFS/IP) partnership that focuses on conserving trans-boundary “priority zones” in the Upper Guinean Forest Ecosystem of Guinea, Côte d'Ivoire, Sierra Leone, and Liberia.

 Strong Voices - Strong Women, a production supported in part by a grant from the Open Society Foundation, is a regional program dedicated to creating a knowledge-sharing network for organizations to share their experiences and strategies in this field.
 It seeks to empower NGOs and grassroots organizations to strengthen their capacity to use communications to influence and mobilize public opinion, change policy and promote access to health services.

 In 2013 and again in 2014, PCI Media Impact partnered with Professor David Gere and the UCLA Art & Global Health Center to design and facilitate a 5-week workshop entitled "Soap Operas for Social Change."
 Throughout this intensive course students designed and produced an E-E serial drama, which included scriptwriting, casting, acting, film production, and editing.